 Types of Profit and Loss Statements

-A profit and loss statement typically follows one of several common formats, which depends upon the size of the company, complexity of business operations, and reporting requirements.
-It’s important to choose the right type of P&L that accurately reflects business operations, provides sufficient information on, and meets reporting requirements.
+A profit and loss statement typically follows one of several common formats, the choice of which depends upon the size of the company, complexity of business operations, and reporting requirements.
+It’s important to choose the right type of P&L that accurately reflects business operations, provides sufficient information, and meets reporting requirements.
 Some common types of P&Ls are:

 • Single-step: A single-step profit and loss statement reports all revenue items in one group and all expenses in another group to arrive at net income in a single calculation.

 • Multistep: A multistep profit and loss statement is more detailed and contains separate sections for operating and non-operating activities.
-It also includes intermediate totals — gross and operating profits, for example — to provide more granular insight at each step of operations.
+It also includes intermediate totals—such as gross profit, operating profit, and earnings before taxes—to provide more granular insight at each step of operations.

 However, one of the primary differences among profit and loss statements isn’t detectable just by looking at the statements.
-Rather, it’s recognized by analyzing the methodology used to create them — the cash method versus the accrual method which can have a big impact on how and when profit is measured.
-GAAP-compliant financial statements will disclose the accounting methodologies used in the footnotes to the P&L.
+Rather, it’s recognized by analyzing the methodology used to create them—the cash method versus the accrual method, which can have a big impact on how and when profit is measured.
+GAAP-compliant financial statements will disclose the accounting methodologies used in the footnotes to the P&L. Here’s a quick overview at how each affect P&L statements.

 Cash Method